beyond-blueprints/arch-katas-2023/README.md

 ##  Strategy

-In order to meet the stringent requirements of supporting 2 million active users per week and a total of 15 million users, our architectural approach centers around leveraging the power of Microservices and Cloud-based Services.
+In order to meet the stringent requirements of supporting 2 million active users per week and a total of 15 million users, our architectural approach centers around leveraging the power of Microservices, Cloud-based Services and an Event Driven Architecture.
 This strategy is fundamental to achieving the desired scalability, availability, and overall efficiency of the Road Warrior application.

 ### Key Benefits of the Strategy
-Scalability: Microservices enable seamless scaling of individual components, allowing us to handle the anticipated user base and growth without over-provisioning resources.
+Scalability: Microservices and cloud based services enable seamless scaling of individual components, allowing us to handle the anticipated user base and growth without over-provisioning resources.

 #### Resilience and Availability:
-Cloud-based services ensure high availability, fault tolerance, and disaster recovery capabilities, minimizing downtime and enhancing user satisfaction.
+Event-Driven Architecture enhances system resilience by allowing services to independently react to events, reducing dependencies and potential failure points.
+Combined with cloud-based services, this ensures high availability, fault tolerance, and disaster recovery capabilities.

 #### Flexibility and Agility:
 The combination of microservices and the cloud grants us the agility to update, deploy, and manage services independently, facilitating faster development cycles and adaptability to evolving requirements.